JeffDeCola/jeffCoin/README.md

 * Written in golang
 * Implements a blockchain using a sha256 hash
-* A decentralized multi-node P2P architecture maintaining a Network of Nodes
+* A distributed decentralized multi-node P2P architecture maintaining a Network of Nodes
 * A Webserver with both a GUI and a REST API
 * A TCP Server for inter-node communication
 * ECDSA Private & Public Key generation